Lawndale, California: Geography

 According to the United States Census Bureau, the city has a total area of 5.1 km2, all land.

 Lawndale is bordered by Redondo Beach on the west and southwest, Hawthorne on the north, Torrance on the southeast, and the unincorporated area of El Camino Village (also known as Alondra Park) on the east.

 Lawndale is serviced by Interstate 405, Hawthorne Boulevard (State Route 107), and by Artesia Boulevard (State Route 91), which becomes a freeway farther east.
 Lawndale is 5.7 miles southeast of Los Angeles International Airport.

 Lawndale is serviced by following public transit: the Lawndale Beat, the Gardena Bus 1, Metro Green Line and by Metro buses 211, 40 and 740, the latter two of which are operated by the Los Angeles County Metropolitan Transportation Authority.
-The Lawndale Beat bus has been suspended until further notice.

 The weather is warm all year long.
 In the winter, there are moderate rains.
 Because of the formation of the Palos Verdes Peninsula and its proximity to the beach, the city gets effects of the marine layer on almost identical, if not slightly lower, levels of nearby beach cities such as Manhattan Beach and El Segundo.

 Demographics

+Lawndale first appeared as a city in the 1960 U.S. census as part of the Inglewood census county division.